 For example, you have a customer you have spoken to via email or chat.
 They trust your advice and are asking you the best item or combinations of items that will fit their needs.
 But it’s a hassle to send them various links or to have them search on your store.

-Or maybe you have an online store with courses, videos and products that would be easy to mix and match for specific customer needs.
+Or maybe you have an online store with courses, videos, services and products that would be easy to mix and match for specific customer needs.
 You know what they need and what would work best for them.
 And you want to make it easy on their end.